GerasimosMakisMouzakitis/simple-drawing-app/README.md

 ## Contributing

 Feel free to submit issues or pull requests if you have suggestions or improvements for the application.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.